Jenna Jacobson: Biography

-Jenna Jacobson was born Jennifer Shannon Insdahl, was raised in Polk County, Wisconsin, and graduated from Frederic High School, in Frederic, Wisconsin, in 2000.
+Jenna Jacobson was born Jennifer Shannon Imsdahl in Brenham, Texas, on February 4, 1982.
+She was raised in Polk County, Wisconsin, and graduated in 2000 from Frederic High School, in Frederic, Wisconsin.
 She attended University of Wisconsin–River Falls, but transferred to Purdue University, where she completed her bachelor's degree in consumer financial planning.
 While attending school in River Falls, she worked as a teller at the WESTconsin Credit Union.
 After transferring to Purdue, she worked for the Purdue Employees Federal Credit Union as a financial advisor.

 In 2013, she moved back to Wisconsin with her family and settled in the village of Oregon, Wisconsin, in southern Dane County.
 She worked for several years as an analyst at the CUNA Mutual Group corporate headquarters and she is a long-time volunteer financial literacy coach.
 But she currently identifies as a stay-at-home mom.

 Political career

 In 2017, she ran for and was elected to the Oregon village board, and was re-elected in 2019.
 Her term ended when she ran unsuccessfully for village president in 2021, but she was returned to the village board in the 2022 Spring election.

 She has been active with the Oregon Housing Coalition, which seeks to bring affordable housing to Oregon, and, in early 2022, worked briefly for the Dane County government as a housing specialist.
 She was also appointed to the Governor's Council on Financial Literacy and Capability.